xspace87/hello-workd/README.md

-# hello-workd
-Just a traditional hello world, learn how to use git hub

-I am a software developer in china, little of beginner to github.
+I am a software developer in china.

+# Linux System Call Lib
+## Time Lib
+>Note: refer to some materials, try to write a collection of code wrapping time system/lib calls